gicausa/NHS_ProjectFork/README.md

-This is a demo project for the NHS patient entry website
+This is a demo project for the NHS patient entry website.